 Mary Beth Naish, LCPC

 Mary Beth Naish, LCPC uses an attachment oriented perspective in her work with clients.
 Mary Beth works with children aged 4 to 12 and their caregivers.
 She also enjoys working with adults of all ages.
 Mary Beth has training and experience in play therapy, sand tray, and other creative and expressive methods and uses mindfulness and self-compassion in her approach to therapy.
 She also has post-graduate training and experience in working with youth around gender identity.

 She earned her masters degree in Clinical Community Counseling from Johns Hopkins University.
 She has worked with children, families and adults in schools and community clinics.

 Please Note: Mary Beth will be accepting new clients beginning in late 2019.

 Megan Veon, LCPAT, LCPC, ART-BC

 As an art therapist, Megan utilizes creative techniques so that emotions that may be difficult to put into words can be expressed safely in the therapeutic process.
 In her work with adolescents and young adults, art therapy has offered an alternative pathway for communication, insight building, and healing.
-Megan also enjoys using mindfulness-based stress reduction techniques for teens as a method to soothe the mind by anchoring their thoughts in the present moment.
+Megan also enjoys using mindfulness-based techniques for teens as a method to soothe the mind by anchoring their thoughts in the present moment.

 Megan has have worked in partial hospitalization and intensive outpatient programs for high-risk teens, as well as inpatient settings, a middle school, and outpatient programs.
 In these settings, she has had the opportunity to work with adolescents and young adults learning to cope with trauma, anxiety, depression, risky or self-harming behaviors, and difficult life transitions.
 Through creative arts and expression, Megan shares her passion for cultivating and nurturing inner growth as she joins with others in their journey towards healing.